 2015 Fellow in Pediatric Regulatory Science

-Jenny Gourgari, MD, is an Assistant Professor of Pediatric Endocrinology at MedStar Georgetown University Hospital and a fellow in pediatric regulatory science.
+Evgenia (Jenny) Gourgari, MD, is an Assistant Professor of Pediatric Endocrinology at MedStar Georgetown University Hospital and was a PRSM-PhRMA fellow in pediatric regulatory science from 2015-2016.
 She received her Medical Degree from Aristotle University (Greece) and became Board Certified in Pediatrics in 2010 after completing her residency at Miami Children’s Hospital.
 She completed her Pediatric Endocrine Fellowship at NIH where she was not only trained to manage common endocrine conditions in children, such as diabetes, short stature, puberty disorders and PCOS, but also she was exposed to the rigors of scientific research.
 During her fellowship Dr. Gourgari was the lead investigator and responsible for all aspects of conduct of the clinical protocol “Adrenal hyperplasia among young women with Polycystic Ovary Syndrome (PCOS)”.
 She received three awards from the Endocrine Society for her work and has published several original research manuscripts.

 Dr. Gourgari was fascinated by the presence of multiple lipoprotein abnormalities in this young group of PCOS patients and that sparked her interest in the role of lipoproteins in stratifying the cardiovascular risk in children with other risk factors for cardiovascular disease such as diabetes.
 She joined Georgetown University as a new faculty member in 2013, where she encountered new challenges in clinical management as nearly a third of her patients have type 1 diabetes and are therefore at increased risk for Cardiovascular Disease (CVD).
 Dr. Gourgari was successful in receiving two pilot awards in 2014 to further investigate the lipoprotein abnormalities in children with diabetes and she is now the Principal Investigator of the study, ”Identifying children with diabetes at high risk for cardiovascular disease.”

 In June 2015, she accepted the regulatory science fellowship.
-This training opportunity will give Dr. Gourgari the tools to navigate further into the pathophysiology of lipoprotein anomalies using a bio-informatics approach.
-Furthermore, Dr. Gourgari will be trained on the regulatory aspects of conducting a clinical trial in pediatric populations using experimental drugs.
+This training opportunity gave Dr. Gourgari the tools to navigate further into the pathophysiology of lipoprotein anomalies using a bio-informatics approach.
+Furthermore, Dr. Gourgari was trained on the regulatory aspects of conducting a clinical trial in pediatric populations using experimental drugs.

 2014 Fellow in Regulatory Science

-Since completing her fellowship in 2015, Dr. Riazi has accepted a full-time fellowship with the U.S. Food and Drug Administration.
+Since completing her fellowship in 2015, Dr. Riazi joined the staff at the U.S. Food and Drug Administration.